shikolay/Front-end-Developer-Interview-Answers/README.md

 ####<a name='html'>HTML Questions:</a>

 * What's a `doctype` do?

-He says to browser what standard he need to use whyle rendering you page.
+It tells the browser which version of HTML (or XML) it needs to use while rendering the page.

 * What's the difference between standards mode and quirks mode?
-Quirks mode mimic old browsers, standard mode try to follow standard.
+"Quirks" mode is used for legacy browsers, while "standards" mode follows the W3C specification.

 * What are the limitations when serving XHTML pages?
   More strict that classic HTML, XHTML does not have good browser support.
   * Are there any problems with serving pages as `application/xhtml+xml`?